ryanrestine/HackTheBox_WriteUps/linux_machines/bank_notes.md

 ![login.png](../assets/bank_assets/login.png)

-Cool, now  that we know PHP is being used we can do some directory busting, and make sure to include fuxxing for .php pages as well.
+Cool, now  that we know PHP is being used we can do some directory busting, and make sure to include fuzzing for .php pages as well.

 ![directory.png](../assets/bank_assets/directory.png)